 - Help translate Jetpack into another language.

-- How to check out the source code.
+- Learn how to check the source code out.

-- How to write and submit a patch.
+- Learn how to write and submit a patch.

 Backyard Rockets: Jetpack Newbies